-"Before, all 3,000 or 3,500 Jews were in the Dokshitsy ghetto.
-They were taken in groups of 100-150 people outside of the ghetto.
+"All 3,000 or 3,500 Jews had been kept in the Dokshitsy ghetto.
+They were taken out of the ghetto in groups of 100-150.
 They were, for the most part, women with children, old people and young people.
-They were taken to a pit near the Jewish cemetery of Dokshitsy, they were forced to undress and then they were shot.
+They were taken to a pit near the Jewish cemetery of Dokshitsy, where they were forced to undress and shot.
 This mass extermination lasted three weeks and all Jews from the ghetto were shot."
 [Act drawn up by the Soviet extraordinary commission; RG-22.002M/7021-92/214]

 About 3,000 Jews lived in Dokshitsy before the war.

-There were three major Aktions against the Jews that took place in Dokshitsy.
-After the Purim holiday, 60 Jews were shot Dokshitsy.
-In early May 1942,around 400 Jews were killed.
-The last Aktion was conducted on May 29, 1942: more than 2,600 Jews were shot at the edge of town. addition to the 3 major massacres, 8 jews were murdered in the Jewish Cemetery in September 1941.
+There were three major Aktions against the Jews in Dokshitsy.
+After the Purim holiday, 60 Jews were shot in the town.
+In early May 1942, around 400 Jews were killed.
+The last Aktion was conducted on May 29th 1942: more than 2,600 Jews were shot the outskirts of the town.
+In addition to the 3 major massacres, 8 jews were murdered in the Jewish Cemetery in September 1941.